dawnsbury/dawnsbury-days-example-mods/README.md

 See the subfolder "Steam Workshop Uploader" in the game main folder for technical instructions on how to share your Dawnsbury Days mods with others using the Steam Workshop.

+## Creating different versions for different Dawnsbury Days versions

+Dawnsbury Days has two main branches: the main branch, which most players are playing now; and the V3 version, which is an experimental prerelease branch that brings in levels 5–8 and other content that will become available when the expansion, The Profane Barrier, releases.
+You can switch to the V3 version by going to Steam properties of Dawnsbury Days and choosing Betas->V3.0.

+If you want to publish your mod, however, you should use the main branch and you should compile your code against the main branch binary of Dawnsbury Days.
+That way, everyone will be able to play your mod without the mod crashing.

+But if you want to prepare your mod for the new v3 version, you can create two different versions of it: you compile one against the main version of Dawnsbury Days, and one against the V3 version.
+You can look at the Dawnsbury.Mods.Ancestries.Kobold for inspiration on how to do this.

+It's somewhat complicated:
+* To create the V2 version, you must switch Steam to the main branch, set your code to be as for the V2 version, compile, and store your resultant assembly somewhere.
+* To create the V3 version, you must switch Steam to the V3.0 branch, set your code to be as for the V3 version, compile, and store your assembly somewhere.
+* Now place the first assembly into your workshop staging area in the folder CustomMods.
+* And place the second assembly into your workshop staging area in the folder CustomModsV3.
+* When you upload this into the Steam Workshop, the game will automatically select the DLL from the folder that corresponds to its version, so your mod will work the best with both versions of the base game.

+If you're interested in doing this, you can read more in the readme file in the SteamWorkshopUploader folder in the main game folder, or you can reach out to me on [Discord](https://discord.gg/MnPp8z2epk) in the #mod-support channel.

 ## Licensing

 Some parts of this repository are Open Game Content.
 See the individual folders for copyright notices and definitions of Open Game Content and Product Identity.

 I give permission to you to use any such Product Identity for any purpose (this includes all the actual code in this repository other than rules descriptions).
 It doesn't include the code of the base game, which is not so openly licensed, and it doesn't apply to any images or sounds in this folder which are under a separate license.

 However, I give permission to decompile, use and modify the decompiled code specifically for the purpose of creating Dawnsbury Days mods.
 For example, if you want to adjust how some feat works, it is okay to copy its decompiled code into your own mod, or to use it as a base for your own feat.

 Note that if you create and distribute your own mod for Dawnsbury Days, and your mod makes use of OGL or ORC content, you will need to include an appropriate OGL or ORC copyright notice with your mod.
 The instructions on how to do so are in the Steam Workshop Uploader folder within the game.